LancePutnam/Gamma/README.md

 	./run.sh examples/oscillator/sine.cpp

 To only compile the source file without running, include AUTORUN=0 after the source file.
 Binaries are located in the automatically generated `build/` directory.
 On OSX, the Gamma library will be linked to the pre-compiled dependent libraries in `external/lib_osx`.
-On Linux, use `apt-get` to install the necessary dependent libraries (see 2.3 below).
+On Linux, use `apt-get` to install the necessary dependent libraries.

 ### Xcode (OS X)
+You may also build the library using the supplied Xcode project.
 1. Open `project/xcode/gamma.xcodeproj`
 2. Build the target `libgamma{.a, .dylib}`.
 The library will be in project build folder.

-## Compiling Direct From Source
+## Compiling Directly From Source
 Gamma can easily be compiled directly from source into an existing project.

 Make sure to pass in the following flags to the compiler: